ori7112/cs32-final-project-oriana-gjini/README.md

     current_price = pricing_min_json[0]['price']
     print("Current 5min price:", current_price)
 ```
+To get the current price, we use the 5 min pricing link, opening a json file.
+To use the contents of this file, `json.loads(response_min.read())` returns a python dictionary from which we can index `[0]` under the key `['price']` to get the most recent value off.
+This gives us the most recent 5 min price.

+For the user's information, we `print("Current 5min price:", current_price)` and get, for instance, `Current 5min price: 4.8`.

 ### Part 3: Collecting Average Current Hour Price and Average Past Hour Price ###